NisrineTiouti/unit-2/Quiz013.md

 ## Quiz 13:

 ![output 13](https://user-images.githubusercontent.com/89052189/143126333-eb0524a6-b3fd-4363-a511-b29344a4269c.PNG)

-Here is the test proo( I wasn't able to add it after the code)
+Here is the test proof( I wasn't able to add it after the code)
 ```.py
 # Given a list of food and their price calculate their overall price after taxing